Configuring Vitest for Next.js App Router

 }));

 Define rollback procedures for breaking Next.js minor upgrades that invalidate existing Vite transforms.
 Maintain a version-locked vitest.config.ts and run a baseline suite before upgrading next or vite packages.
-Target performance benchmarks: <50ms per component test, <2s for integration suites, and zero unhandled promise rejections in CI logs.
-Adhering to these constraints ensures deterministic execution and aligns testing architecture with modern JavaScript standards.
+Target performance benchmarks: under 50 ms per component test, under 2 s for integration suites, and zero unhandled promise rejections in CI logs.